discordjs/discord.js-modules/packages/core/README.md

 # `@discordjs/core`

-> The core for Discord.js
+> The core module for Discord.js